Full Contour Zirconia Crowns | Ceramic Implant Crowns Dental Lab

 Ceramic Dental Implant Crowns – KDZ Bruxer®

-With zirconia formulated by Keating Dental Arts’ research and development team to meet our demanding standards for durability and esthetics, KDZ Bruxer® crowns are the most esthetic monolithic zirconia restorations on the market.
-Gentle on opposing enamel for bruxing patients, yet strong enough for long-span bridges with average flexural strengths of 1,100 MPa, KDZ Bruxer crowns are available in all 16 Classic Vita shades.
+With zirconia formulated by Keating Dental Arts’ research and development team to meet our demanding standards for durability and aesthetics, the KDZ Bruxer® crowns are the most esthetic monolithic zirconia restorations on the market.
+They are gentle on opposing enamel for bruxing patients, yet strong enough for long-span bridges with an average flexural strength of 1,100 MPa.
+The KDZ Bruxer crowns are available in all 16 Classic Vita shades.

 Get Your Free Keating Doctor Kit

 We’ll call you to schedule

 - 3 day in lab turn around